nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the appointment management behaves at each step.

 Step 1.
 The user launches the application.
 The user executes `appointment add s/bath p/2001 d/2022-12-12` command which calls `AppointmentList#addAppointment()`.
-To create an appointment with bath service for pet with id = 2001, scheduled on date 2022-12-12, inside it:

-- Lastly, after all checking, creates the corresponding appointment and adds it into appointment list.
+To create an appointment with bath service for pet with id = 2001, scheduled on date 2022-12-12, after all checking, creates the corresponding appointment and adds it into appointment list.

 Step 2.
 The user executes `appointment view` command to view all the current appointments for the clinic.
 The command calls `AppointmentList#listAppointment()` to display all existing appointments details.